Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Introduction

 \section{Introduction}

-In unconventional superconductors, nodes of the energy gap and the change of the sign of the pair potential (gap function) are generated on the Fermi surface.
-It is known that the change of the sign of the pair potential produces in-gap zero-energy states localized near the surface, known as surface Andreev bound states (SABSs) \cite{ABS,ABSb,Hu94,ABSR1,ABSR2}.
-SABS manifests itself as a zero bias conductance peak in quasiparticle tunneling experiments \cite{TK95,ABSR1,Experiment3,Experiment4,Experiment5}.
+In unconventional superconductors (SCs), nodes of the energy gap and the change of the sign of the pair potential (gap function) are generated on the Fermi surface.
+It is known that the change of the sign of the pair potential produces in-gap zero-energy states localized near the surface, known as zero-energy surface Andreev bound states (ZESABSs)\cite{ABS,ABSb,Hu94,ABSR1,ABSR2}.
+The ZESABS manifests itself as a zero bias conductance peak in quasiparticle tunneling experiments~\cite{TK95,ABSR1,Experiment3,Experiment4,Experiment5}.

+Nowadays, it is recognized that the ZESABS has deep physical meanings from the aspects of topology and symmetry in condensed matter physics~\cite{tanaka12}.
+It is known that the ZESABS is protected by the topological invariant defined in the bulk Hamiltonian\cite{RH02,schnyder08,STYY11,tanaka12,SatoFujimoto2016,SatoAndo2017}.
+Thus, unconventional superconductors hosting nodes can be classified as topological superconductors\cite{Sato06,STYY11,Kobayashi2014}.
+Besides this property, the ZESABS has a significant meaning from the aspect of the symmetry of Cooper pairs.

+The breaking of translational invariance induces an odd-frequency pairing, $i.e$., spin-singlet odd-parity or spin-triplet even-parity, even if the symmetry of the bulk superconductor has a standard even-frequency pairing, $i.e$., spin-singlet even-parity or spin-triplet odd-parity~\cite{Berezinskii,tanaka12,Linder2017}, due to the mixing of parity~\cite{odd3,Eschrig2007,odd3b,PhysRevLett.116.257001,PhysRevB.96.174509}.
+Thus, the ZESABS always accompanies an odd-frequency pairing due to the breaking of translational invariance in the superconductor ~\cite{odd3,Eschrig2007,odd3b}.
+If the symmetry of the bulk superconductor is a spin-singlet $d_{xy}$-wave, the resulting ZESABSs have an odd-frequency spin-singlet odd-parity (OSO, see Table~\ref{table:symbols}) pairing component~\cite{odd3,odd3b}.
+On the other hand, if the symmetry of the bulk superconductor is a spin-triplet $p$-wave, the resulting ZESABSs exhibit an odd-frequency spin-triplet even-parity (OTE, see Table~\ref{table:symbols}) pairing symmetry\cite{odd1,odd3,odd3b}.